ProFatXuanAll/BERT-gang/README.md

   - You need to install `cuda` driver first.
   - Required `cuda10+`.
 - Use `tensorboard --logdir='./data/fine_tune_experiment/log'` to monitor loss, learning rate and accuracy.

+## TO-DO

+- [x] Use `pipenv` to replace `virtualenv` and `pip`
+- [ ] Use multi-gpu to perform distillation:
+  - Teacher model (GPU:0), student model(GPU:1)
+  - Use inter program communication to let teacher model send attention scores, hidden states or even output logits to student model.